hanpq/getps.dev/blog/2022-11-27-cleanup-github-artifacts/2022-11-27-cleanup-github-artifacts.md

 PSMaintenanceManager                              2                 2               21
 ```

-:::important
+:::danger

-Note that the script will remove all artifacts for the specified repos.
-This is destructive and can not be revered.
+The script will remove all artifacts for the specified repo or all repos on the account.
+This is destructive and can not be reversed.

 :::